apparata/CLIKit/README.md

 }
 ```

-Example of running the parser on the executable arguments and then runing the
+Example of running the parser on the executable arguments and then running the
 command handler after the command has been parsed:

 ```swift